The Fountain: Cast

-A 16th-century Spanish conquistador set out in the deep jungles of South America to find the elixir of life that was purported to come from the Fountain of Youth springing forth from a tree atop a Mayan pyramid, where he fiercely fought a Mayan high priest.
+A 16th-century Spanish conquistador set out in the deep jungles of Central America to find the elixir of life that was purported to come from the Fountain of Youth springing forth from a tree atop a Mayan pyramid, where he fiercely fought a Mayan high priest.
 In the present, a scientist discovers a South American tree with promising life-extending properties in an attempt to cure his wife of brain cancer.
 Five centuries later, a man journeys through deep space in a futuristic spherical spacecraft with a tree assumed to be the one Dr. Creo planted on the grave of his wife Izzi half a millennium earlier, heading toward a dying star believing its explosion will restore her.
 Jackman played all three characters in three interweaving narratives spanning a period of one thousand years, beginning in 1550 A.D.